Table of Contents Show

 When Frank’s nephew Sal Consiglio opened his very own place, Sally’s, at the identical street, a legendary rivalry — and similarly legendary New Haven-style pizza was born.

-After the restaurants were joined through Modern Apizza withinside the 1930s, New Haven took on a destination status, and these days pizzerias like Da Legna, BAR, and Grand Apizza keep on the tradition that’s why it is called the best pizza in New Haven.
+After the restaurants were joined through Modern Apizza in the 1930s, New Haven took on a destination status, and these days pizzerias like Da Legna, BAR, and Grand Apizza keep on the tradition.

 1. Tomato Pie

-The sweet tomato sauce made simply with crushed San Marzano tomatoes shines on this pizza topped with an imperceptible quantity of freshly grated Parmesan (or Pecorino Romano) cheese because it’s the best pizza in New Haven.
+The sweet tomato sauce made simply with crushed San Marzano tomatoes shines on this pizza topped with an imperceptible quantity of freshly grated Parmesan (or Pecorino Romano) cheese.
 It should initially be ordered with or without anchovies.

 Another aspect New England is known for is its seafood.
 A white pizza is topped with chopped littleneck clams, generous quantities of garlic, olive oil, grated Pecorino Romano, and oregano.
 Clams on pizza isn’t a traditional Italian topping.
-It began at Frank Pepe’s withinside the 1960s, taking benefit from local offerings to use the restaurant’s clams as the half shell appetizer.
+It began at Frank Pepe’s in the 1960s, taking benefit from local offerings to use the restaurant’s clams as the half-shell appetizer.

 The briny, chopped clams, aged cheese, and garlic pair flawlessly with the crispy crust.
-Some love adding bacon to the pizza for a salty evaluation of the shellfish as it’s the best pizza in New Haven.
-You can discover clam pizza in different regions outdoor New Haven, including at New York’s Pasquale Jones.
+Some love adding bacon to the pizza for a salty evaluation of the shellfish.
+You can discover clam pizza in different regions outdoors in New Haven, including at New York’s Pasquale Jones.